CYLALighthouse/PM-Toolkit/docs/sam.md

 Recommended reading materials will update based on the latest lexile score and newly selected interest areas on the RI.

-When to pull report:
-- [x] First Administration
-- [x] Second Administration
-- [x] Third Administration

-> **Best practices** Sharing with your student to identify texts they will enjoy for guided or independent reading.
+> [!TIP] **Best practices** Sharing with your student to identify texts they will enjoy for guided or independent reading.

 ```pdf
 		/_files/ri_recommended_reading.pdf
 ```

-**Key Elements**
+> [!NOTE] **Key Elements**
-1. Interest areas a student selects at the beginning of the RI
+> 1. Interest areas a student selects at the beginning of the RI
-2. Texts related to the interest areas of the students
+> 2. Texts related to the interest areas of the students
-3. Lexile level of each text to help identify texts that can be used at different text complexity levels.
+> 3. Lexile level of each text to help identify texts that can be used at different text complexity levels.